 • ‘Incapable of hiding any unwholesome deed committed by body, speech, or thought - such concealment is not possible for one who has seen the state of nibbāna’: Whatever minor transgressions such a person may perform, mostly related to minor offences in his training precepts committed by body, gossip or harsh words committed by speech or generating greed or ill will in his mind, he immediately confesses these along with the vow to not perform suchlike in any given future.58

-If there are any merits of this late addition of the Ratanasutta – may they be shared with all the severely suffering people around the world.
+If there are any merits from introducing this Ratanasutta, may they be shared with all the severely suffering people around the world.
 And may there be hope that the qualities of the triple gem expressed in this sutta will inspire more to value a simple life with spiritual growth and stir some to enter upon the Eightfold Noble Path!
-The ariyo aṭṭhaṅgiko maggo will be highlighted in the coming chapters and can be walked by one and all for the benefit and wellbeing of many.
-It will enable all who undertake the efforts to join on such a purifying journey to gain and maintain inner calm in spite of all potential outside predicaments.
+The ariyo aṭṭhaṅgiko maggo will be highlighted in the coming chapters and can be walked by one and all for the benefit and well-being of many.
+It will enable all who undertake the efforts to join on such a purifying journey to gain and maintain inner calm in spite of all potential external predicaments.

 1. An interesting example here is the Kurudhamma Jātaka: The state of Kuru has been famous for upholding their ethical standard to a great extent and Kuru was prosperous with content and cheerful inhabitants.
 When the neighboring state of Kaliṅga suffered from draught and scarcity of food the advisers immediately suggested sending messengers to Kuru in order to receive their principles of morality (the pañcasīla) and re-integrate these into Kaliṅga’s political and social control.
 While trying to receive the pañcasīla the messengers encounter all ranks of inhabitants who describe how they uphold their morality, fascinating to read.